Colin-ONeill/Tic-Tac-Toe-MiniMax/README.md

         x = input("Enter the space you would like to go 1-9(left to right, top to bottom):") game.turn(x)
 ```
-A MiniMax Algorithm that get's a list of moves
+And a MiniMax Algorithm that get's a list of moves
 that are as good as eachother,
 then picks a random move, for (semi)random play.